Grand Lodge of Maine Home

 Notes to above:

-#1.
-Note to Instructor: The new master mason should understand that though the additional degrees may well expand his Masonic insight, none can provide by either ancient rubric or newer contrivance a short cut in that quest for the character of a master builder of the spirit and the mind.
+1. Note to Instructor: The new Master Mason should understand that though the additional degrees may well expand his Masonic insight, none can provide by either ancient rubric or newer contrivance a short cut in that quest for the character of a master builder of the spirit and the mind.

-#3.
-Note to Instructor: Though it is not wise to confuse the new master mason with unnecessary scholarly argumentation, the instructor should realize that no subject has been argued at such length as has the historical origin of the Third Degree.
-The new master mason should not construe this statement in the booklet to mean that the degree, as we now know it, can be directly traced to the Middle Age.
-(Reference: Coil's Masonic Encyclopedia, p.
+3. Note to Instructor: Though it is not wise to confuse the new Master Mason with unnecessary scholarly argumentation, the instructor should realize that no subject has been argued at such length as has the historical origin of the Third Degree.
+The new Master Mason should not construe this statement in the booklet to mean that the degree, as we now know it, can be directly traced to the Middle Age.
+(Reference: Coil’s Masonic Encyclopedia, p.
 408 and.
-159-162; Jones, Masons' Guide and Compendium, pp. 146-247.)
+159-162; Jones, Masons’ Guide and Compendium, pp. 146-247.)

 4. Reference for Instructor: Jones, Freemasons' Guide and Compendium, Chapter Seven; Newton, The Builders, pp. 143-184.